-The oval cutlet on the bone, made from pounded or minced chicken fillet wrapped around a piece of cold butter mixed with herbs, breaded, and deep-fried, is known by the Germans as the “Meat Princess,” by the Italians as “graceful meat,” and by the French as “airborne chicken.”
+The oval, bone‑in cutlet—made from pounded or minced chicken fillet wrapped around cold herb butter, breaded, and deep‑fried—is known in Germany as the “Meat Princess,” in Italy as “graceful meat,” and in France as “airborne chicken.”

 Ingredients: